In this article, we will use Virtual Machine Manager to install our first basic Virtual Private Machine.

 sudo commands.
 These are commands that run with root privileges.
 On a real server, you should use a longer password.
 But for our practice server, choose a short password that you can easily remember.
 Then click Continue.
 Then select your time zone and click Continue.

 The next screen allows you to create a separate Home partition or separate home var and temp folder partitions.
-This may be a good idea on a real server.
-But for our practice server, we will put everything in one partition.
+For our practice server, we will put everything in one partition.
 Click Continue.

 Login to the server by entering the username you specified in the install process.
 Type the password and hit enter.
 Note that the terminal will not show any indication of typing for security purposes.
 Once your logged in, you should see a screen like the following: